Can’t adjust screen brightness on Surface Pro 4? We have the fix

 If the option is still not available after you detach the keyboard, unplug all the other peripherals that you may have connected to your Surface Pro 4.
 Disable all peripherals connected via Bluetooth as well.

-It seems that this issue often occurs when you close your Surface Pro without the keyboard attached, and then attached it while in hibernating mode or after waking up the device.
+It seems that this issue often occurs when you close your Surface Pro without the keyboard attached and then attach it while in hibernating mode or after waking up the device.

 2. Update your drivers